Ferm0494/RoRCapstone/README.md

 # Tracker Languages progress APP

 > An app where a user can track progress of studies based on languages/frameworks
-> A user can create a programming language and add frameworks to it!
+> where user can create a programming language and add frameworks to it!
-> A user can add frameworks to ANY language and update the hours of progress.
+> also a user can add frameworks to ANY language and update the hours of progress.
-> All Languages/Framworks tracks progress based on hours/total_languages/total_frameworks for that user
+> all the  Languages/Framworks tracks progress based on hours/total_languages/total_frameworks for that user

+> An app where a user can track progress of studies based on languages/frameworks

 ![screenshot](./docs/1.png)

 ![screenshot](./docs/2.png)

 ![screenshot](./docs/3.png)
+> A user can create many programming languages !
 ![screenshot](./docs/4.png)
+> A user can add frameworks to ANY language and update the hours of progress.
 ![screenshot](./docs/5.png)
+> All Languages/Framworks tracks progress based on hours/total_languages/total_frameworks for that user
 ![screenshot](./docs/6.png)
+> A user can add frameworks to ANY language and update the hours of progress.
 ![screenshot](./docs/7.png)

 ![screenshot](./docs/8.png)

 ![screenshot](./docs/9.png)